lilab-bcb/cirrocumulus/docs/installation.rst

     - Google Cloud Storage: `pip install gcsfs`
     - Microsoft Azure: `pip install adlfs`

-- Install MongoDB_ and start the MongoDB server
+- Install MongoDB_ and start the MongoDB server.
+Note that MongoDB compatible databases such as DocumentDB_ can also be used.

 - Start the server via the command line::